How to Create a Rust Plugin for Unreal Engine

 At this point, you should be able to type #include "TestP in one of your source files and IntelliSense should list your header file you generated earlier.
 Note that I was having issues with IntelliSense on one of my attempts.
 You may have to reopen the solution and/or file.
 The real test is if you can include the header file and build the project successfully.

-- In MyProjectPlayerController.cppadd the following includes:#include "Engine/Engine.h" #include "TestPlugin.h"
+MyProjectPlayerController.cppadd the following includes:#include "Engine/Engine.h" #include "TestPlugin.h" - In the

 Now when you build and run the game, you should see a glorious 8 appear on screen.